memarc/nettircs/README.md

 ###Dependencies

--RCS (optional for the web app actually, but necessary for the helper script)
+-RCS (for the web app, it will need to be statically linked and placed in your web directories /bin/)
--[kcgi](https://kristaps.bsd.lv/kcgi/)
+-sh (again, in web directories /bin/.
+This is needed for popen) -[kcgi](https://kristaps.bsd.lv/kcgi/)
 -pkg-config (or edit *config.mk* to point at the libraries manually)